INTERVIEWS

 shapes and sizes.
 After playing on all of them for a few hours I found this particular

-drum to be what I needed in regards to pitch and timbre.
+drum to be what I need in regards to pitch and timbre.

 WHAT ABOUT YOUR GHATAM?